 A comprehensive web-based experience for students, covering the visual and performing arts.
 Students will learn art history via animated one-minute movies, be guided on how to closely examine important works of art, and view videos of professional artists at work.

+However, these stories from Gullah Tales have been upgraded and will play on mobile devices in both English and Gullah!
 You can also view the Videos in both English and Gullah.

 And be sure to visit and sing along with Gullah Music!